MrGiovanni/R-Super/organ_masks/README.md

 ```

 <details>
-  <summary>(Optional) Train nnU-Net to sub-segment organs</summary>
+  <summary>(Optional) Train nnU-Net to segment/sub-segment organs</summary>

 If you want to apply R-Super to segment tumors in organs that our nnU-Net does not segment, you will need to train your own nnU-Net to create the segmentation masks for these organs.
 The code below explains how to train the nnU-Net for organ segmentation.
-It uses the AbdomenAtlas 3.0 dataset, found at https://github.com/MrGiovanni/RadGPT/.
+It uses the AbdomenAtlas 2.0 dataset, found at https://github.com/MrGiovanni/RadGPT/.

 ### (I) prepare dataset